Meet Ken Schneider

 Ken, how long have you been scuba diving?

 I got certified in Catalina in 2000-2001, about 13 years ago.

 What is your current scuba certification?

-My last certification was for my Master Diver five or so years ago.
+My last certification was for my Master Diver several years ago.
 I’ve just been diving a lot but haven’t taken classes since then.